-You may have some drainage while healing.
-A nurse will teach you how and when to change your dressing before you go home.
+You may have so drainage while healing.
+A nurse ill teach you how and when to change your drainage would be before you go home.

-Once drainage stops, your incision may be left uncovered.
-If you find it more comfortable or the staples are catching, a strip dressing may be used.
-You can buy these from a medical supply or drug store.
+Once drainage stops, the incision may be left to covered.
+If you find it more comfortable or the staph to e catching, a dressing may be used.
+You can buy these from a medical support drug stop.

-If you have staples, they will be removed 8 to 14 days after your surgery.
-You will be told where to have them removed.
-Small tape strips (such as Steri-Strips $^{\text{\tiny{M}}}$) should be left until loose or fall off on their own.
+If you have staples, they will be told where to have them remains a should be left until loose or fall sir own.
+8 to 14 days after your surgery.
+You will be told where to have them remains a should be left until loose or fall sir own.

-DO NOT soak the incision (e.g. bath tub, pool or hot tub) until at least 48 hours after your staples have been removed and the incision must be completely closed with no drainage or scab.
+DO NOT soak the incision (exact) ath two plants or hot tub) until at least 48 hours after your staples have been emoved an exact incision must be completely closed with no drain or scab.

-Ask your nurse/surgeon when you can shower.
-Before showering remove the dressing.
-After your shower pat the area dry with clean towel (do not rub) and replace the dressing if needed.
+Ask your nurse/sure when you can shower, a re showering remove the dressing.
+After you dower pat the area dry with the towel (do not rub) and replace the dressing if needed.